-You must use network providers to get your medical care and services, except for covered routine dental services.
+You may be required to use network providers to get your medical care and services.
 If you go elsewhere without proper authorization, you will have to pay in full.
 The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which our plan authorizes use of out-of-network providers.

-Members of this plan may use their Point of Service (POS) benefits to see non-network providers for covered routine dental services only.
+In certain circumstances, members of this plan may use their Point of Service (POS) benefits to see non-network providers.
+A POS benefit allows members to obtain certain services from nonnetwork/non-plan providers, generally at a higher cost-sharing than with in-network providers.
+Coverage is limited to certain services and there may be other restrictions.
 Please refer to Chapter 3 (Using the plan's coverage for your medical services) for more specific information about POS.